-Warning Before starting the engine, familiarise yourself with the controls that you will use when riding (page 10).
+Before starting the engine, familiarise yourself with the controls that you will use when riding (page 10).

-Warning Never start or run the engine in enclosed space.
+L Never start or run the engine in enclosed space.
 Exhaust gases are toxic and may lead to loss of consciousness or even death within a short time.

-1) Turn the ignition key to ON (fig. 51.1 and fig. 51.2).
-Check that both the green light N and the red light 1 on the instrument panel come on.
+1) Turn the ignition key to ON (fig. 60 and fig. 61).
+Check that both the green light N and the red light in the instrument panel come on.

-Important The oil pressure warning light should go out a few seconds after the engine has started (page 11).
+The oil pressure warning light should go out a few seconds after the engine has started (page 11).

-Warning The sidestand should be in rest position (horizontal), otherwise the safety sensor prevents the engine starting.
+The sidestand should be in rest position (horizontal), otherwise the safety sensor prevents the engine starting.